abdulrehman-farooq/system-design/database.md

 |S	|Conflict	|Conflict	|Compatible	|Compatible|
 |IS	|Conflict	|Compatible	|Compatible	|Compatible|

 A lock is granted to a requesting transaction if it is compatible with existing locks, but not if it conflicts with existing locks.
 A transaction waits until the conflicting existing lock is released.
 If a lock request conflicts with an existing lock and cannot be granted because it would cause deadlock, an error occurs.

 Intention locks do not block anything except full table requests (for example, LOCK TABLES ...
 WRITE).
 The main purpose of intention locks is to show that someone is locking a row, or going to lock a row in the table.

-# Transactional Isolation Level

-_**Read Uncommitted**_ – Read Uncommitted is the lowest isolation level.
-In this level, one transaction will read latest version of a row thats been modified by any transaction, thereby allowing dirty reads.
-At this level, transactions are not isolated from each other.

-_**Read Committed**_ – This isolation level guarantees that any data read is committed at the moment it is read.
-Thus it does not allow dirty read.
-The transaction holds a read or write lock on the current row, and thus prevents other transactions from reading, updating, or deleting it.

-_**Repeatable Read**_ – This is the most restrictive isolation level.
-The transaction holds read locks on all rows it references and writes locks on referenced rows for update and delete actions.
-Since other transactions cannot read, update or delete these rows, consequently it avoids non-repeatable read.

-_**Serializable**_ – This is the highest isolation level.
-A serializable execution is guaranteed to be serializable.
-Serializable execution is defined to be an execution of operations in which concurrently executing transactions appears to be serially executing.
+### Record Locks

+Record locks are used to lock individual rows in a table.
+They prevent other transactions from modifying or reading the locked rows until the lock is released.
+Record locks always lock index records, even if a table is defined with no indexes.
+For such cases, InnoDB creates a hidden clustered index and uses this index for record locking.

+### Gap Locks

+Gap locks are used to lock gaps between index entries, rather than the entries themselves.
+They prevent other transactions from inserting new rows into the gap between existing index entries.Gap locks in InnoDB are use to is to prevent other transactions from inserting to the gap.

+Example:
+Transaction A locks the gap between the values 10 and 20 in an index.
+Transaction B cannot insert a new row with a value between 10 and 20 until Transaction A releases the lock.

+### Next Key Locks

+Next-key locking is a technique that combines row-level locking (index-record locks) with gap locking.
+When InnoDB scans or searches a table index, it sets locks not only on the individual index records but also on the gaps between these records.
+This ensures that no other transactions can insert, update, or delete rows within the locked range.

+Example:

+Consider a table employees with an index on the salary column.
+Assume the index has the following entries: 30,000, 40,000, 50,000.

+Transaction A performs a query: SELECT * FROM employees WHERE salary BETWEEN 35000 AND 45000 FOR UPDATE.

+This query would lock the index records for 40,000 and the gap before it (35,000 to 40,000).
+The lock on the gap ensures that no new records with a salary in the range 35,000 to 40,000 can be inserted by other transactions.
+Transaction B tries to insert a new row with a salary of 37,000.

+Since Transaction A holds a next-key lock on the gap before 40,000, Transaction B is blocked from inserting the new row until Transaction A releases the lock.

+### AUTO-INC Locks ** Need To add more details

+An AUTO-INC lock is a special table-level lock taken by transactions inserting into tables with AUTO_INCREMENT columns.
+In the simplest case, if one transaction is inserting values into the table, any other transactions must wait to do their own inserts into that table, so that rows inserted by the first transaction receive consecutive primary key values.

+The innodb_autoinc_lock_mode variable controls the algorithm used for auto-increment locking

 ##  Database Index Basic

 An index is a data structure that improves the speed of data retrieval operations on database tables.
 It acts like a pointer to the actual data, allowing the database management system to locate specific rows quickly without scanning the entire table.

-An index is created on one or more columns of a table, and it stores a sorted copy of the indexed column(s) along with a reference to the location of the corresponding rows in the table.
+### Structure Use to store index is B-Tree

+A B-Tree is a self-balancing tree data structure that maintains sorted data and allows searches, sequential access, insertions, and deletions in logarithmic time.
+The B+Tree, a variant of the B-Tree, is typically used in databases.

+#### Key characteristics of a B+Tree:

+**Nodes:** Internal nodes and leaf nodes.
+**Internal** Nodes: Store keys and pointers to child nodes.
+**Leaf Nodes:** Store actual data values or pointers to the data (in the case of secondary indexes).

+_**Note:** Other structure are also used_

+### Clustered Index
+Determines the physical order of data in a table.
+The table data is stored in the leaf nodes of the index.
+**Characteristics:**
+ 1. Only one clustered index per table.
+ 2. Data rows are stored in the order of the index.
+ 3. Usually created on the primary key.
+ 4. Efficient for range queries and sorting operations.

-Index Storage Structure
+### Non-Clustered Index
+An index structure separate from the data rows.
+The leaf nodes contain pointers to the data rows.
+**Characteristics:**
+ 1. Multiple non-clustered indexes can be created on a table.
+ 2. Does not affect the physical order of data rows.
+ 3. Useful for columns frequently used in search queries and joins.
+ 4. Contains index entries and pointers to the actual data rows.

-Types OF Index
+### Types Of Index

-Column Index: An index on a single column
+**1. Column Index:**   An index on a single column

-Compound Index: An index on multiple columns.
+**2. Compound Index:** An index on multiple columns.
 If the table has a multiple-column index, any leftmost prefix of the index can be used by the optimizer to look up rows.
 For example, if you have a three-column index on (col1, col2, col3), you have indexed search capabilities on (col1), (col1, col2), and (col1, col2, col3).

-Covering Index: A covering index is a regular index that provides all the data required for a query without having to access the actual table.
+**3. Covering Index:** A covering index is a regular index that provides all the data required for a query without having to access the actual table.
 When a query is executed, the database looks for the required data in the index tree, retrieves it, and returns the result.

-Partial Index: An index that contains a subset of the column in a table e.g the first 10 character of a person index
+**4. Partial Index:** An index that contains a subset of the column in a table e.g the first 10 character of a person index

+#### Are Too Many Index Bad?

+1. It takes a lot of storage space and make the table slower for large database
+2. It makes update/add/delete slower because it have to update the index as well.

+#### Sow Index Reasons
+1. Low Cardinality
+2. Large Data Sets
+3. Multiple Column Index Traversal:
+4. Index Column Used As Function Argument: (In such case index will not be used becuase we have index on column not a function)
+5. Data Type Mismatch:

 # Database Query Optimization